Owner Operator LMIA (Labour Market Impact Assessment)

 Owner Operator Exempt From Minimum Recruiting Requirements

 One of the most important variations for the owner LMIA process involves job advertising and recruitment.

-Owner operators don’t need to perform any recruiting efforts or create advertisements for employment.
+Owner-operators don’t need to perform any recruiting efforts or create advertisements for employment.
 Instead, Employment and Social Development Canada (ESDC) will consider your application as a business owner, instead of a prospective employee.

-LMIA Exemption Requirements for Owner Operator
+LMIA Exemption Requirements for Owner-Operators

 - Applicant must be the sole proprietor of the organization, or

 - Applicant must own a minimum of 50.1% of total shares in the company

 - An official document must prove that the applicant shareholder owns controlling interest

 - For owner-operator LMIAs, you must have a significant role in managing the business